 Bogus Accounts in Your Credit History

-Sometimes we get business credit reports after let’s say a period of three months or so and when this happens, many of us tend to assume that all things are normal and therefore do not take time to really examine the details of the report.
-This is a very wrong move a business owner should not take.
-This is because ignorance can actually ruin your business.
+Sometimes we get business credit reports after let’s say a period of three months or so, and when this happens, many of us tend to assume that all things are normal and therefore do not take time to examine the details of the report.
+It is a very wrong move a business owner should not take.
+This is because ignorance can ruin your business.
 Many businesses have collapsed simply because the business owners ignored what the credit history report contained.

 Bills From Unfamiliar Sources

 When running a company, most of the times many entrepreneurs do deal with particular creditors only and not every creditor in the market who purports to offer credit to businesses.
 When you are fully aware of your creditors, then it would be a plus for you when it comes to the interpretation of your credit report.
 If your credit report contains bills which are pending to be paid from unknown creditors or creditors you are not familiar with, then this should tell you that somebody somewhere, in this case, a fraudster, has been using your company’s credit card to ask for goods from other creditors not affiliated with your company.

 When this happens, it would be good for you to report this to the creditors in the illegal transactions and inform that they should not allow or rather give out products to any account bearing your account’s name.
 Secondly, it is advisable for you to reach out to the company’s credit card issuer for the relevant steps to be taken and ensure that your account is secured once more.
 These measures will make sure that the credit card your company uses is only meant for the authorized business deals only.